Courageojuromi/PCSII-Homework3/README.md

 The right subtree of a node contains only nodes with keys greater than the node’s key.
 The left and right subtree each must also be a binary search tree.

+import matplotlib.pyplot as plt import time first thing first, we create an instance of the TimeTest object, which will take care of generating random arrays (you can also choose between an easy_logarithm ['e_log'] (array of sizes 10, 100, 1000, 10000 and 100000) or to create a log space (results are more precise but performance is taken down by the merge sort).
+After out Timetest object is instanciated, we run the test_it function, which will take care of filling up our dataframe with all the values we need for our statistics.